 The fiscal reporting in this audit is reflective of the quality programming provided by the Partnership as we consistently implement evidence-based programs that reflect the mission of our organization.
-We have maintained program funding, but with the current economic climate, we have been challenged to obtain adequate infrastructure support.
+We have maintained program funding, at the same time being challenged to obtain adequate infrastructure support.
 The Partnership has done its best to maximize our resources.